bgoonz/docs-collection/github/communities/documenting-your-project-with-wikis/editing-wiki-content.md

 ---
 title: Editing wiki content
-intro: 'You can add images and links to content in your wiki, and use some supported MediaWiki formats.'
+intro: "You can add images and links to content in your wiki, and use some supported MediaWiki formats."
 redirect_from:
   - /articles/adding-links-to-wikis/
   - /articles/how-do-i-add-links-to-my-wiki/